shivamkumard107/think-in-js/45. E-commerce v7/Validations.md

 ```
 In this example, we define a validation schema for a user object with four properties: name, email, password, and age.
 Each property is validated using a Joi method, such as string() or number(), and chained with other validation rules, such as required() or min().

 Use the schema to validate user input:

-javascript

 ```js
 app.post('/register', (req, res) => {